 If you are relying on your education to meet qualification requirements:

 Education must be accredited by an accrediting institution recognized by the U.S. Department of Education in order for it to be credited towards qualifications.
 Therefore, provide only the attendance and/or degrees from schools accredited by accrediting institutions recognized by the U.S. Department of Education .

 Failure to provide all of the required information as stated in this vacancy announcement may result in an ineligible rating or may affect the overall rating.

-9 days ago - source
+about 1 month ago - source

 No longer accepting applications.